nicobao/cv-cover/README.md

 # CV and Cover Letters
 This is my personal CV and cover letters.
 Content unsafe for web has been intentionally removed but the artifacts should still build correctly with dummy information.
+Feel free to use this repo as a basis for your own CV/Cover Letters.

 It is based on LaTeX [moderncv template file](mirrors.ctan.org/macros/latex/contrib/moderncv/examples/template.tex).